-He was the chief Peshwa during Shivaji’s reign, before the rise of future Peshwas, and was the one to take the control of Shahuji’s empire.
+He was the chief Peshwa during the reign of Chhatrapati Shivaji, before the rise of the future Peshwas, and was the one to take control of Shahuji’s empire.

 With his capability and dedication, he played an important role in protecting the Maratha Empire during its tough time.

-In 1689, when Chatrapati Rajaram had taken refuge in Jinji, he announced a “Hukumat Panha” (King-like status) in favour of Ramchandra Pant.
+In 1689, when Chhatrapati Rajaram had taken refuge in Jinji, he announced a “Hukumat Panha” (King-like status) in favor of Ramchandra Pant.

-He received help from the army of the brave Maratha warrior Santaji Ghorpade and Dhanaji Jadhav.
-There were many instances when he himself fought against the Mughals unanimously, in the absence of Chatrapati Rajaram.
+He received help from the army of the brave Maratha warriors Santaji Ghorpade and Dhanaji Jadhav.
+There were many instances when he himself fought against the Mughals unanimously, in the absence of Chhatrapati Rajaram.

 In 1698, when Rajaram offered the title staus of “Hukumat Panha” to his wife Tarabai, Ramchandra Pant relinquished this title.

-Tarabai awarded him with the post of Senior Administrator.
-He wrote a mandate in which he detailed out various mechanisms of war and supervision of forts.
+Tarabai awarded him the post of Senior Administrator.
+He wrote a mandate in which he detailed the various mechanisms of war and supervision of forts.

 Due to Ramchandra Pant’s devotion towards Tarabai (who was helped by local officers), he was dismissed in 1707, the year when Shahuji arrived.

-In 1719, the post of state’s Peshwa was awarded to Balaji Vishwanath.
+In 1719, Balaji Vishwanath was awarded the post of Peshwa of the kingdom.
 In 1716, Balaji Pant died on the Panhala fort.

 Maratha Empire at Its Peak

-Maratha Empire was started their Golden Age after the release of Shahu Maharaj.
+The Maratha Empire started their Golden Age after the release of Shahu Maharaj.
 Shahu Maharaj claimed the Satara throne and started to expand his kingdom.

-At the same time, he got the priceless gem as his general named Bajirao Ballal Bhat.
-He entered in his military career far more earlier at the age of 16.
+At the same time, he got the priceless gem as his general, named Bajirao Ballal Bhat.
+He entered his military career far more earlier at the age of 16.

 In April 1719, after the death of Balaji Vishwanath, Shahuji appointed Bajirao I as the Peshwa, and Bajirao I happened to be of a very mild nature.

-Shahuji had a great ability of identifying skills in other people, and because of this, he brought a lot of capable people into power, regardless of their social status.
+Shahuji had a great ability to identify skills in other people.
+Therefore, he brought a lot of capable people to power, regardless of their social status.

-This created a social revolution.
-This was a symbol of the incredible social integration that existed in the Maratha Empire, and because of this, the empire developed very fast.
+This created a social revolution which was a symbol of incredible social integration.
+It already existed in the Maratha Empire.
+As a result, Maratha Empire developed very fast.

-Shrimant Peshwa Bajirao Balaji Bhat who was also recognized as “Bajirao-I”, was the Peshwa during the reign of forth Maratha Chhatrapati Shahu Maharaj.
+Shrimant Peshwa Bajirao Balaji Bhat who was also recognized as “Bajirao-I”, was the Peshwa during the reign of the fourth Maratha Chhatrapati Shahu Maharaj.

-Bajirao Ballal became a Peshwa (Chief General) of Maratha Empire after the death of his father Balaji Vishwanath.
-Peshwa Bajirao officially reigned between April 17, 1720 and April 28, 1740.
+Bajirao Ballal became a Peshwa (Chief General) of the Maratha Empire after the death of his father, Balaji Vishwanath.
+Peshwa Bajirao officially reigned between April 17, 1720, and April 28, 1740.